 Example 22-2.
-DITHERSEL in One Ramp Mode
+Example:

-In One Ramp mode with DITHERSEL selecting Dead-time B, the Dead-time B will be increased by one cycle when dither overflow occurs.
+In One Ramp Mode with DITHERSEL selecting Dead-time B, the Dead-time B will be increased by one cycle when dither overflow occurs.
 This reduces On-time B by one cycle.

 22.3.2.6 TCD Counter Capture